Marcel

 /usr/local/bin:$ORACLE_HOME/bin

 It is advised to set all the environment variables in .profile.
-A complete example is:
+A complete

 ORACLE_BASE=/oracle; export ORACLE_BASE